Lori Loughlin’s Allegedly Staged Photos Showing Her Daughters Rowing Released By Prosecutors

 “Fantastic.
 Will get all,” Giannulli told him at the time.

 Bella was later accepted into the University of Southern California as a crew recruit despite the fact that she was not known to have participated in the sport before.
-After her acceptance, Giannulli contacted his financial advisor and sent him a a rather incriminating email.
+After her acceptance, Giannulli contacted his financial advisor and sent him a rather incriminating email.

 “Good news my [older] daughter is in [U]SC bad [news] is I had to work the system,” he said.